Northern Bottlenose Whale

 Of the three fisheries implicated in the reported entanglements, only one is still active.
 The squid and the silver hake fisheries along the edge of the eastern Scotian Shelf ended in the mid 1980s and the late 1990s, respectively, and therefore no longer pose a threat.
 The swordfish longline fishery, as well as other pelagic longline fisheries, is still conducted in areas of known northern bottlenose whale distribution (DFO 2007).

-Acoustic disturbance is considered a threat of great concern because of the dependence of these and other whales on sound for communication, socializing, foraging, navigation and sensing the environment.
-Potential sources of underwater noise include military exercises (SONAR, detonations), marine scientific research using sound, oil and gas exploration and extraction, vessel traffic, aircraft traffic, and construction.
+Acoustic disturbance is considered a threat of great concern because of the dependence of these and other whales on sound for communication, socialising, foraging, navigation and sensing the environment.
+Potential sources of underwater noise include military exercises (sonar, detonations), marine scientific research using sound, oil and gas exploration and extraction, vessel traffic, aircraft traffic, and construction.

-The loud sounds produced by military SONAR has been implicated in fatal stranding events in other beaked whale species (DFO 2007, D’Amico et al. 2009), and represent a concern for bottlenose whales.
-In the UK, a number of bottlenose whale strandings over the past few decades appear to be clustered around a submarine testing site in Gairlochhead, near Glasgow (Culik 2010).
+The loud sounds produced by military sonar have been implicated in fatal stranding events of other beaked whale species (DFO 2007, D’Amico et al. 2009), and represent a concern for bottlenose whales.
+Over the past few decades, a number of bottlenose whale strandings in the UK appear to be clustered around a submarine testing site in Gairlochhead, near Glasgow (Culik 2010).
 It is not clear what the direct effects of the sounds are, but the deep-diving behaviour of northern bottlenose whales may make them especially vulnerable to physiological impacts from acoustic disturbance (DFO 2017).

 In one field experiment near Jan Mayen Island, northern bottlenose whales were exposed to naval sonar.
 The whales showed marked behavioural changes when exposed to the noise.
-Whales stopped foraging, stopped producing foraging sounds and moved away from the area.
+The whales stopped foraging, stopped producing foraging sounds, and moved away from the area.
 The whales’ avoidance of the area started at rather low received sound levels and persisted for several hours after the end of exposure periods (Miller et al. 2015, Sivle et al. 2015).

 Research in NAMMCO member countries